IdoBecher/Image-Segmentation-of-Spores/README.md

 The UNET model architecture contains two paths.
 First path is the contraction path (also called as the encoder) which is used to capture the context in the image.
 The encoder is just a traditional stack of convolutional and max pooling layers.
 The second path is the symmetric expanding path (also called as the decoder) which is used to enable precise localization using transposed convolutions.
 Thus it is an end-to-end fully convolutional network (FCN), i.e. it only contains Convolutional layers and does not contain any Dense layer because of which it can accept image of any size.

-Input images are resized to an optimal size and then fed into the **Convolutional layer**.
+Input images are resized to an optimal size and then fed into the Convolutional layer.
 These images are converted to their pixel values, which can be imagined as a three-dimensional matrix for the purpose of visualization.
-The **Convolutional layer** has a kernel.
+The Convolutional layer has a kernel.
 This kernel is generally a small matrix of specified kernel size mxnx3 (3 for RGB images).

 **Rectified Linear Unit (ReLU)** is the activation layer used in CNNs.The activation function is applied to increase non-linearity in the CNN.
 Images are made of different objects that are not linear to each other.